2022 Spain letter bomb attacks

 In late November and early December 2022, a number of letter bombs were mailed to locations across Spain.
 Packages were received at high-profile individuals and locations, including the Prime Minister of Spain's Moncloa residence, the Ukrainian and U.S. embassies in Madrid, Torrejon Air Base, and the arms manufacturer Instalaza.
-One person has been injured in the attacks—a security officer at the Ukrainian embassy in Madrid.
+One person was injured in the attacks—a security officer at the Ukrainian embassy in Madrid.

 Timeline

 On 24 November 2022, a letter bomb, addressed to the Prime Minister of Spain Pedro Sánchez, arrived at Moncloa Palace in Madrid, Spain.
 The bomb was destroyed in a controlled explosion, with no injuries reported.

 On 30 November 2022, further letter bombs were mailed.
 The first was mailed to the Ukrainian embassy in Madrid, exploding when a security officer opened it in the garden of the embassy, leaving a "very small wound" on one finger.
 Arms manufacturer Instalaza, in Zaragoza, received a similar package hours later.

 On 1 December 2022, before dawn, another letter bomb was intercepted after being detected by a scanner, at the Torrejon Air Base near Madrid.
 The package was addressed to the European Union Satellite Centre at the base.
-On the same day, an additional letter bomb was received at the Defence Ministry, and was defused.
-A sixth letter bomb was sent to the US embassy in Madrid, and was intercepted at around 12.30 pm local time.
-It was subsequently "safely detonated".
+On the same day, an additional letter bomb was received at the Defence Ministry and was defused.
+A sixth letter bomb was sent to the US embassy in Madrid and was intercepted at around 12.30 pm local time.
+It was subsequently "safely detonated."